 But by no means are we the poster children for gay marriage.
 I don't know many who've gone the courthouse route.
 In fact, a lot of people go big.
 My dear friend and former manager, Christopher Brewer, 43, and his husband James, 42, have had not one, but three weddings.
 "It's a lot of dates to remember, and it gets expensive," Chris jokes.

 The two married in a commitment ceremony in 2006, then finally signed the papers last year to make it legal.
 Their first wedding was a gathering of family and friends in the old Bambino's restaurant (after being flooded out of General Palmer's Wildflower Garden in Monument Valley Park, where they originally planned to get hitched).

 It wasn't a major extravaganza, Chris says.
 "We made the invites, we had a gentleman donate his photography skills, my friend made the flowers and the wedding cake, my dad paid for the food, and so we just made it happen by the skin of our teeth and the kindness of others."

 That is why their 10th anniversary vow renewal (technically wedding No. 3) a few weeks ago went off in a major way.
-On June 19, the couple took part in an LGBTQ mass wedding at Denver Comic Con, which provided convention passes for each couple, plus passes for family and friends, wedding gifts, cake and live music.
+On June 19, the couple took part in an all-inclusive group wedding at Denver Comic Con, which provided convention passes for each couple, plus passes for family and friends, wedding gifts, cake and live music.
 It was the big, geeky wedding Chris and James always wanted.